3willows/js-hong-kong-sternhalma/readme.md

 ## Might do later

-- Add AI: the simplest would be to make whichever move would jump the furtherest?
+- Add AI: the simplest would be to make whichever move would jump the furtherest for each turn?

 - Save the past moves.
 Once that is done, presumably can train by some kind of repeated trial and error?

+- Repeatedly ask LLM to "make the code better", which apparent does make it better.